pranav-satheesh/pranav-satheesh.github.io/_pages/about.md

 Hi!
 Welcome to my website!

-I am a final year BS-MS student in Physics at [Indian Institute of Technology Madras](https://www.iitm.ac.in/).
-I am interested in Gravitational Wave astrophysics and Modelling gravitational waveforms using analytical methods and Numerical Relativity.
-I am an undergraduate member of the [LIGO Scientific Collobaration](https://www.ligo.org/).
+I am a second year PhD student in Physics at [University of Florida](https://www.phys.ufl.edu/wp/), working with [Dr. Laura Blecha](http://www.phys.ufl.edu/~lblecha/)'s group.
+I work on supermassive black holes, galaxy eolution and low-frequency gravitational waves in general.

-I am currently working with the Gravitational Wave theory group at IITM led by [Chandra Kant Mishra](https://physics.iitm.ac.in/ckm).
-For my final year project work, I'm working on improving eccentric waveform models under joint supervision of [Prayush Kumar](https://www.icts.res.in/people/prayush-kumar)([ICTS-TIFR](https://www.icts.res.in/)) and Chandra Kant Mishra.
+I did a BS-MS Physics at [Indian Institute of Technology Madras](https://www.iitm.ac.in/) where I was involved in modelling gravitational waveforms using analytical methods and Numerical Relativity.

-For a detailed summary of my research, checkout the [research page](research).
+For a detailed summary of my research, checkout the [research page](research) (A little outdated now).
 You can find my conference presentations/papers [here](presentations).

 I am also very active in science communication and [outreach](outreach).